mwufi/icebreaker-game/matcher/README.md

 1. **Data Collection**: The system fetches all user profiles from InstantDB, including names, profile texts, and preferences.

 2. **AI Matching**: Using Google's Gemini model via the AI SDK, it analyzes all profiles considering:
-   - The SuperSecret app's philosophy of serendipity and authentic connection
+   - The Appy app's philosophy of serendipity and authentic connection
    - Profile content and preferences
    - Potential for meaningful conversations
    - Compatible worldviews or intriguing contrasts